agi-brain/xuance/docs/source/documents/api/policies/gaussian_marl.rst

 .. py:class::
   xuance.tensorflow.policies.gaussian_marl.BasicQhead(state_dim, action_dim, n_agents, hidden_sizes, normalize, initialize, activation, device)

+  A basic module representing the Q-value head, commonly used in Q-networks.
+  It takes state, action, and agent information as input and produces Q-values as output.

   :param state_dim: The dimension of the input state.
   :type state_dim: int
   :param action_dim: The dimension of the action input.